craigargh/cfg-python/slides/session_2.md

 angle = 360 / sides
 side_length = 60

+# Add the for loop here
 turtle.forward(side_length)
 turtle.right(angle)

 turtle.done()
 ```

-**Extension:** Create a new file called `spiral.py` and adapt your solution to create a 100 sided spiral.
+**Extension:** Create a new file called `spiral.py` and write a program to create a 100 sided spiral with an angle of 90 degrees

 ----